lexe-app/lexe-sidecar-sdk/README.md

 language, and is portable to any environment where the `lexe-sidecar` can run.

 This repo contains public-facing docs for the Lexe Sidecar SDK.
-The sidecar CLI and webserver source code can be found in the Lexe monorepo at:
+The `lexe-sidecar` source code can be found in the Lexe monorepo at:
 <https://github.com/lexe-app/lexe-public/tree/master/sdk-sidecar>

+## Acquiring the `lexe-sidecar`

+There are two main ways to acquire the `lexe-sidecar` binary:

+1) Download the precompiled binary from the *Releases* page (work in progress; will be available in the next 1-2 days!)
+2) Build the binary from Rust source: see [BUILD.md](BUILD.md) for instructions.

 ## Quickstart